π“‚€

-We believe the language of ancient Egypt should be accessible to everyone — not locked behind academic paywalls or impenetrable textbooks.
+We believe the language of ancient Egypt should be accessible to everyone.
+Not locked behind academic paywalls or impenetrable textbooks.

 𓇳